opiumind/ts-notes/typescript.md

 identity = reverse; // OK, because (x: any) => any matches (y: any) => any
 ```
 * Table of type compatibility https://www.typescriptlang.org/docs/handbook/type-compatibility.html
-- - Everything is assignable to itself.
+- - everything is assignable to itself;
-- - any and unknown are the same in terms of what is assignable to them, different in that unknown is not assignable to anything except any.
+- - any and unknown are the same in terms of what is assignable to them, different in that unknown is not assignable to anything except any;
 - - unknown and never are like inverses of each other.
 Everything is assignable to unknown, never is assignable to everything.
-Nothing is assignable to never, unknown is not assignable to anything (except any).
+Nothing is assignable to never, unknown is not assignable to anything (except any);
-- - void is not assignable to or from anything, with the following exceptions: any, unknown, never, undefined, and null
+- - void is not assignable to or from anything, with the following exceptions: any, unknown, never, undefined, and null.

 ## Advanced Types

-* <Type guard> is some expression that performs a runtime check that guarantees the type in some scope.
+* `<Type guard>` is some expression that performs a runtime check that guarantees the type in some scope.
 To define a type guard, we simply need to define a function whose return type is a type predicate:
 ```
 function isFish(pet: Fish | Bird): pet is Fish {